fadingred/fadingred.github.com/greenwich/setup/index.markdown

     @end

+<div class="mac-specific"></div>

 When you launch the application, you can bring up the translator by holding down option while opening the _Help_ menu... easy peasy.

+<div class="ios-specific"></div>

+Your application now includes everything necessary to use Greenwich.
+Simply launch the translator tool that comes with the Greenwich download, and it will connect to your device... easy peasy.

 <script>
 var active = null;